 My name is Paul Sheldon Elliott.
 I was born and raised in the beautiful state of Tennessee; the place that will always be known as "home" in my heart.
 My mother, father and their parents were all from western and mid-northern Kentucky.
 My sister and I grew up in eastern and middle Tennessee.

-I currently live in Palmdale, California; part of an area known in southern California as the Antelope Valley.
-I came to California in 1985 by way of the U. S. Air Force to Edwards Air Force Base.
+I currently live in Lancaster, California; part of an area known in southern California as the Antelope Valley.
+I came to California in 1985 by way of the United States Air Force to Edwards Air Force Base.
 Shortly after returning from Desert Storm in 1991, I left the service with a rewarding 9 1/2 year career.
-Since that time, I have been working in Aerospace on various projects as an Integration and Test Engineer.
+Since that time, I have been working in Aerospace on various projects as a Test Engineer.

 I have been researching my family history and putting together our family tree since 1999.
 This site is dedicated to my mom & dad, and the legacy that they and their families have left behind.
 I regret that I did not start my research much earlier, as much history and information has gone on with my family.